-B. Annual Statewide Inventory and Report of Sexual Assault Evidence Collection Kits
+B. Annual Statewide Inventory of Sexual Assault Evidence Collection Kits

-The reporting period is for the fiscal year covering July 1, 2019 - June 30, 2020.
+The reporting period is for the fiscal year covering July 1, 2021, to June 30, 2022.

-The data in this report reflects the status of Sexual Assault Evidence Collection Kits (SAKs) in the State of Hawaii as of the end-date of the reporting period, June 30, 2020, and is not a representation of the status of the kits at the time of the submission of this report.
-The HSART members worked to ensure that the data contained in this report is clearly defined and that relevant definitions are provided.
+The information in this report reflects the status of Sexual Assault Evidence Collection Kits ("SAKs") in the State of Hawaii as of the end-date of the reporting period, June 30, 2022, and is not a representation of the status of the kits at the time of the submission of this report.
+The HSART Program members worked to ensure that the information contained in this report is clearly defined and that relevant definitions are provided.